 Right off the bat, you will notice its stunning craftsmanship.
 This iconic design was adopted in 1964, and the company has not looked back since.
 Their manufacturing process hasn’t changed either.

 If you intend to try your hand at archery, you must get your hands on the Southwest Archery Spyder.
-The bow is built to last, with the manufacturer combining four different types of wood for a more sturdy finish.
+This is a good beginner bow built to last, with the manufacturer combining four different types of wood for a more sturdy finish.

-The rounded edges on the pockets and riser is a clever choice by the manufacturer.
+The rounded edges on the pockets and riser is a clever choice by Southwest Archery.
 It not only serves to accentuate the bow’s streamlined and sleek look but also makes it lighter than other models that preceded it.
 The redwood finish on the riser is also bound to catch your eye.

-There is a Southwest Spyder for everyone.
+There is a Southwest Spyder recurve bow for everyone.
 There are varying draw weight options to choose from, ranging from 20 pounds to 60 pounds.
 The model also allows you to add accessories such as sights, plungers, quivers, stabilizers, making it one of the most versatile bows on this list.
-Talk about

 If you notice any similarities between the Samick Sage, the Sypder, and now this bow — the Tigershark — it’s because they come from the same manufacturer.

 If you love the first two, you will love this one too.
-The Tigershark is made with four of the best types of wood (white oak, Tigerwood, Padouk, and Dymond wood), making it durable and long-lasting.
+The Tigershark is made with four of the best recurve bow wood types (white oak, Tigerwood, Padouk, and Dymond wood), making it durable and long-lasting.

 Just like its counterparts, its limbs are made with laminated hard maple with a black fiberglass finish.
 It features rounded edges, a handcrafted design, and a red line cutting above the arrow rest, giving it that elegant polish look.